-- Trying to predict transition to turbulence in CFD requires very fine meshes and well calibrated models. - Traditional turbulence models will fail in predicting transition to turbulence. - In many applications, transition to turbulence is preceded by laminar separation bubbles (LSB), which are laminar recirculation areas that separate from the wall and reattach in a very short distance and are very sensitive to disturbances. - After the LSB, the flow becomes turbulent.
+- Trying to predict transition to turbulence in CFD requires very fine meshes and well calibrated models. - Many traditional turbulence models will fail in predicting transition to turbulence. - However, some advanced turbulence models (such as nonlinear eddy viscosity models) can also predict transition to turbulence. - However, it is always recommended to use transitional turbulence models if you are dealing with this physics. - In many applications, transition to turbulence is preceded by laminar separation bubbles (LSB), which are laminar recirculation areas that separate from the wall and reattach in a very short distance and are very sensitive to disturbances. - After the LSB, the flow becomes turbulent.